-The primary differences between the effective tax rate and the federal statutory income tax rate resulted from the dividends-received deduction ("DRD"), the small life insurance company deduction ("SLD") and the change in deferred tax asset valuation allowance.
+The primary differences between the effective tax rate and the federal statutory income tax rate for 2015 resulted from the dividends-received deduction ("DRD") and the small life insurance company deduction ("SLD").
 The current estimated DRD is adjusted as underlying factors change and can vary from estimates based on, but not limited to, actual distributions from investments as well as the amount of the Company's taxable income.
 The SLD varies in amount and is determined at a rate of 60 percent of the tentative life insurance company taxable income ("LICTI").
 The SLD for any taxable year is reduced (but not below zero) by 15 percent of the tentative LICTI for such taxable year as it exceeds \$3.0 million and is ultimately phased out at \$15.0 million.
-The change in deferred tax asset valuation allowance was due to the unanticipated utilization of certain capital loss carryforward benefits that had been previously reduced to zero through an existing valuation allowance reserve.